divio/divio-cloud-docs/how-to/configure-sass.rst

 `Sass <http://sass-lang.com>`_ is a popular CSS extension language, favoured by many frontend developers.

-This document explains how to implement Sass compilation in a Divio Cloud project.
+This document explains how to implement Sass compilation in a Divio project.
 Although this guide specifically deals with Sass, many of the principles it involves can be applied to other systems.